Downtown Salt Lake

 Meanwhile, year-round, there are performances aplenty to enjoy, including the acclaimed Utah Symphony, Utah Opera, and Ballet West.
 All are based in downtown Salt Lake, with gorgeous venues that are well worth visiting.
 The brand-new Eccles Theatre features Broadway shows and concerts in its state-of-the-art facility, which happens to be within walking distance of many of the city’s best restaurants and bars.

-A free monthly gallery stroll brings the city’s art scene to the the forefront, while ongoing shows play at the city’s many music venues, including the Urban Lounge, The State Room, The Depot, Metro Music Hall, Soundwell, and tiny Kilby Court.
+A free monthly gallery stroll brings the city’s art scene to the forefront, while ongoing shows play at the city’s many music venues, including the Urban Lounge, The State Room, The Depot, Metro Music Hall, Soundwell, and tiny Kilby Court.
 Theatre enthusiasts also dig the city’s outstanding theatrical companies—Pioneer Theatre, Plan B Theatre, and the Salt Lake Acting Company.

 Where to Stay